 Among each other, Black servicemen had a culture of camaraderie that was distinct from the support they extended to all men in their unit.

-In the video below, listen to SPC Frederik “Rik” Penn (101st Airborne), who is a Park Ranger at the Presidio now, having served in the U.S. National Park Service for over 24 years.
+In the video below, listen to SPC Frederik “Rik” Penn (101st Airborne), who is retired from service as a Park Ranger at the Presidio, having served in the U.S. National Park Service for over 24 years.
 In 1968, he was stationed at Fort Bragg, North Carolina.
 He recalls his experience distributing the underground GI newspaper, “Bragg Briefs,” as well as how African American GIs had to navigate discipline in the Army.